 - 1. Current PHCC student application - 2.
 Evidence of high school graduation or GED - 3.
-Evidence of high school Biology and Chemistry with a grade of "C" or higher; or college equivalent Biology (BIO 101 / BIO 102 or NAS 150 ), Chemistry (CHM 110 or CHM 111), or other as approved. - 4.
-Evidence of developmental math modules 1-5 or appropriate equivalent; or High School Algebra II and HSGPA 3.0 or better; or SAT Math Score Range 510-520; or ACT Math Score Range 19-21 (VPT scores, Multiple Measures, HS Transcript must be less than five years old) - 5.
-No developmental English requirements needed - 6.
+Evidence of high school Biology and Chemistry with a grade of "C" or higher; or college equivalent Biology (BIO 101 / BIO 102 or NAS 150), Chemistry (CHM 110 or CHM 111), or other as approved. - 4.
+High School Algebra I with a grade of "C" or higher and HSGPA 3.0 or better; or SAT Math Score Range 470 or above; or ACT Math Score Range 17 or higher (HS Transcript and/or Math Modules must be less than five years old) or previous college level math equivalent otherwise MDE 10 is required prior to applying. - 5.
+Placement in ENG 111. - 6.
 Calculated Cumulative GPA of 2.5 or higher (GPA calculation will include most recent 24 college credits; or if less than 24 college credits have been completed a combination of all high school work and all college credits completed at time of application) - 7.
-Evidence of a minimum of 20 documented volunteer hours (10 hours in 2 different clinical settings under supervision of a PT/PTA) \Hours must be completed within two years prior to application submission.
+Evidence of a minimum of 20 documented volunteer hours (10 hours in 2 different clinical settings under supervision of a PT/PTA) Hours must be completed within two years prior to application submission.
 Please utilize the PTA Program: Observation Hours Form to document required hours. - 8.
-Students must obtain two completed PTA Program: Applicant Recommendation Forms (Forms must be completed by an employer, professional associate, PT/PTA clinician, or professor.) - 9.
 Review and sign student acknowledgement of PTA Program: Essential Functions of PTA Students Form